1jour1vin

 Wine rated 3/5Wine rated 3/5Wine rated 3/5Wine rated 3/5Wine rated 3/5

-This wine worked very well with a lamb tagine, but perhaps I was expecting more for the price of the bottle.
-The great merit of this Languedoc red is its sweetness and lightness.
+This wine paired very well with a lamb tagine, but I was perhaps expecting a bit more given the price of the bottle.
+The main appeal of this Languedoc red is its smoothness and lightness.

 See all reviews from this customer